Domon/domon.github.com/_posts/2013-07-14-when-your-ctrl-c-gets-trapped.md

 In such cases, the `SIGTERM` signal sent by `kill` is trapped.

-We can force them to stop by sending the the `SIGKILL` signal, since it can not be caught:
+We can force them to stop by sending the the `SIGKILL` signal, since it cannot be caught:

     $ kill -s KILL <pid>